 Global solar radiation (Fig. 9e) is one of the most important factors for the occurrence of NPF (Kerminen et al., 2018), primarily because it initiates the chemical reactions that contribute to aerosol formation in the atmosphere.
-Aaltonen et al. (2011) highlighted that high levels of solar radiation can enhance the photochemical reactions that lead to the production of oxygenated organic compounds as well as oxidize SO_2 , increasing H_2SO_4 concentrations in the atmosphere (Petäjä et al., 2009), which is essential for nucleation and growth of new particles.
-In our study, the correlation between $\Delta N{2.5-5}$ and global solar radiation is positive and statistically significant in winter, spring, and autumn (Table 3).
-Previously we found out that at the Fonovaya station, the biggest fraction of NPF events take place during clear-sky or low-cloudiness conditions (Lampilahti et al, 2023).
-A similar dependence was observed at the SMEAR II station (Dada et al., 2017).
-Our present analysis aligns well with previous studies, showing that higher values of $\Delta N{2.5-5}$, associated with increased NPF occurrence, correspond to increased global radiation (Kanawade et al., 2014, Pierce et al., 2014, Qi et al., 2015, Wonaschütz et al., 2015).
+Aaltonen et al. (2011) highlighted that high levels of solar radiation can enhance the photochemical reactions that lead to the production of oxygenated organic compounds as well as oxidize SO2, increasing H2SO4 concentrations in the atmosphere (Petäjä et al., 2009), which is essential for nucle-

+Figure 8.
+The correlation between J_3 and $\Delta N{2.5-5}$ and those parameters have a strong positive dependence.
+We did a statistical test, and the correlation is statistically significant for all the seasons (Table 3).
+Similar results for the SMEAR II station were published by Aliaga et al. (2023), where daily maximum J_3 also correlated clearly with $\Delta N{2.5-5}$.